 - 1. The black curtains over the windows are open; - 2.
-The windows are closed and the sills are clear; - 3.
+The windows are closed and the sills are clear: - 3.
 All chairs are folded and stacked against the wall behind the black curtains; - 4.
-The newer piano is against the wall OPPOSITE the windows [ie, not backing onto a radiator]; - 5.
 All stage lighting and sound equipment is returned to the appropriate space/s unless fitted up for work; - 6.
 All glasses and cups are removed; the floor is cleaned and swept and all rubbish is taken away; - 7.
 The lights are TURNED OFF - 8.
 Please note that ALL electrical equipment used anywhere in Chapter Arts Centre must have a current Portable Appliance Certificate. - 9.
 The windows are closed and the sills are clear; - 10.
 The black curtains over the windows are open